madebygps/serverless-resume-api/README.md

     ```
 2. In your GitHub repo, create a secret named `AZURE_FUNCTIONAPP_PUBLISH_PROFILE` with the contents of your publish profile.
 3. Head to Actions tab on your Repo and manually run the workflow.
+4. Once it's complete.
+Visit Azure, select resource groups. find rg-serverlessresumeapi, and click on the function app, then click on the url, add getresume to the end of it, your resume info will be displayed.